SirriRyisa/OOP-School-library/README.md

 - ruby install
 - clone repo from [@githubhandle](https://github.com/SirriRyisa)
-- run on your local machine
+- run on your local machine: git clone and the paste the link url

 # Build with
  - Ruby